landfill-eforms/landfill-db-tools/sql-scripts-gen/README.md

-# landfill-db-tools
+# sql-scripts-gen
-Tools for managing and generating scrips, etc., for the Landfill-eForms SQL database.
+Tool for generating scrips, etc., for the Landfill-eForms SQL database.